BriantOliveira/Personal-Notebook/class01.md

 Testing is something that a lot of engineering teams take very seriously from day one and as result, it's a big part of a work environment and development culture.
 If you haven't done testing before it's ok, hopefully by the end of this tutorial you will become a wizard when it comes to testing.

 Testing your code will save you and your team a lot of time, it will make your development experience much easier and work happier by writing unit tests.
-Writing test is one of the best ways to get on board with a larger code base.
+Writing test is one of the best ways to get on board with a larger codebase.

 ### Different types of software testing?